n8henrie/jupyter-black/README.md

 ```

 This will load the extension using your defaults from `pyproject.toml` if
 available, or use the `black` defaults.
-Please note that this defaults to
-`lab=True`, since moving to lab instead of standalone notebook installations
-seems to be the direction of the jupyter project; this means this method of
-loading will only work in JupyterLab, not in a standard notebook.
-For now,
-users running a standalone notebook (instead of lab) need to use the
-recommended (configurable) loading approach above.

 ### Development Setup